AA insurance privacy notice

 j.
 To make automated decisions – including profiling – on whether to offer you a policy, and the price, payment method, risk or terms of it.

 k.
-To share information with business partners (for example underwriters, re-insurers) for quoting, assessing your application, and managing your policy; as needed with account beneficiaries, and service providers to us; and for providing, administering or developing our products and services or our business.
+To share information with business partners (for example underwriters, re-insurers) for quoting, assessing your application, and managing your policy; as needed with account beneficiaries, and service and payment providers to us; and for providing, administering or developing our products and services or our business.

 l.
 To enable the AA Group and AA branded companies to provide you with products and services, quotes for products and services, and manage products and services you hold.